About Money King NZ

-One day I decided to take a punt and guess my way through investing in the NZ sharemarket, putting $3,000 into Air New Zealand shares.
-This led to me buying more shares in companies like Infratil and Genesis Energy, and although I didn’t really know what I was doing back then, this leap into the sharemarket gave me the confidence to develop a more serious investment portfolio and learn heaps about investing along the way.
+One day I decided to take a punt and guess my way through investing in the sharemarket, putting $3,000 into Air New Zealand shares.
+This led to me buying more shares in companies like Infratil and Genesis Energy, and although I didn’t really know what I was doing back then, this leap into the sharemarket gave me the confidence to develop a more serious investment portfolio, and learn heaps about investing along the way.

 Since then I’ve made money, made mistakes, lost a bit of money, and I’ve now been a self-taught and self-directed investor for over 5 years – with a portfolio of shares, bonds, peer-to-peer lending, funds, KiwiSaver, equity crowdfunding, and even cryptocurrency.
-And it turns out investing is something I enjoy!
-It is great seeing your own portfolio grow, and there is something new to learn about the investing world everyday.
+And it turns out investing is something I really enjoy!
+It is great seeing your own portfolio grow, and there is something interesting to learn in the investing world everyday.
 My ultimate goal is to develop an investment portfolio that will allow me to achieve financial independence.